Bucky24/database/README.md

 ### Connection.setDefaultConnection

-This method takes in a Connection and sets it as the default connection for models to use going forward.
-Note that this affects previously create models as well.
+This method takes in a Connection and sets it as the default connection for all models to use going forward.
+Note that this affects previously created models as well.

 | Param | Type | Description |
 |---|---|---|